Last Updated on June 4, 2024 by Kittredge Cherry

 Francis of Assisi, one of the world’s best loved saints, rejoiced when an all-female Trinity greeted him as “Lady Poverty” in a queer experience that has been buried.

 The subversive vision has been ignored, sanitized and perhaps suppressed for centuries, even though it is “hiding in plain sight” in the earliest source and in at least one famous altarpiece.
-This article is being re-posted for Trinity Sunday (June 4, 2023).
+This is a great story for for Trinity Sunday (May 26, 2024).

 Francis is celebrated for loving animals, hugging lepers, embracing poverty and praying for peace, but few know about his gender nonconformity.
 The 13th-century friar’s little-known encounter disrupts and reverses traditional distinctions of gender and social class.
 For Francis, such earthly restrictions cannot limit God.